 It is surprising – but the oldest urban areas in Americas have similar age.
 Caral (Peru) developed as urban centre around 2600 BC.

 Only the burial sites can compare to ancient cities and towns regarding the richness of archaeological finds.
-Here are no unimportant things – the work of archaeologist in some ways is similar to the work of Sherlock Holmes.
+Here are no unimportant things – the work of archaeologists in some ways is similar to the work of Sherlock Holmes.
 Everything here is a value.

-Besides the scientific importance ancient cities and towns provide inspiration for arts, literature, cinema and, of course – architecture and urban planning.
+Besides the scientific importance ancient cities and towns provide inspiration for arts, literature, cinema, and, of course – architecture and urban planning.

 The urban fabric of ancient settlements – their structure and evolution gives a lot of food for thoughts about the nature of humans and civilization.